Mountain Biking in Dunedin

 Have a “wheelie” great ride!

 Yes, Dunedin is yet another great location in New Zealand to get on your bike!
-The harbour city is well known for its gothic architectural marvels, such as the train station and university, and its proximity to the abundance of wildlife that live on the Otago Peninsula.
+The harbour city is well known for its gothic architectural marvels, such as the train station and university, and its proximity to the abundance of wildlife that lives on the Otago Peninsula.
 There’s plenty of reasons to hire a bike to get around to the main attractions of the Coastal Otago city, especially in the warmth of summer with late sunsets.

 With the flat run from the top of North East Valley all the way to the south of Dunedin and St Clair Beach, the Dunedin landscape is ideal if you are commuting should you choose to stay there for a while during your working holiday.
 Nonetheless, it’s not difficult to find more adventurous places to take your bike with the city’s surrounding hills, forest and coast.